+- Lobbying for London

 - A shared London narrative

-- Ensuring fair levels of funding that meets the needs of Londoners
+- A fair share of funding for Londoners

 - A vision for greater financial autonomy

-- Parliamentary activity and lobbying

-- London Councils is a trusted partner
+- Greater devolution and levelling up - London Councils is a trusted partner

-- Devolution and levelling up

 - Making the case to government on the Levelling Up and Regeneration Bill June 2022 and beyond - first reading of the bill took place on 11 May 2022, with the second reading due to take place on 8 June 2022.
 London Councils will continue to make the case for London local government, including the development of a clear offer as to what further devolution to London would look like.
-(Devolution and levelling up - Parliamentary activity and lobbying - A shared London narrative) - Fair funding campaigning Summer/Autumn 2022.
+(Greater devolution and levelling up - Lobbying for London - A shared London narrative) - Fair funding campaigning Summer/Autumn 2022.
 To influence local government funding reforms and 2023-24 finance settlement, with particular regard to the pressures facing outer London.
 Including responding to any consultation on core funding distribution (likely summer 2022) and a lobbying campaign to influence the 2023/24 LGF settlement (summer/autumn).
-(Ensuring fair levels of funding that meets the needs of Londoners) - Budget submission September 2022 to set out the investment case for London local government services, including driving growth and addressing London's specific funding pressures.
+(A fair share of funding for Londoners) - Budget submission September 2022 to set out the investment case for London local government services, including driving growth and addressing London's specific funding pressures.
 To include measures to combat rising inflation and ongoing/legacy impact of the pandemic on services, SEND/High needs, ASC funding reform and, in particular, the disproportionate pressures London boroughs face within homelessness and the asylum system.
-(A shared London narrative Parliamentary activity and lobbying; -Ensuring fair levels of funding that meets the needs of Londoners) - Agree priority taxes/financial freedoms Autumn 2022 Executive and Leaders' Committee to consider options regarding tax devolution and freedoms, flexibilities on which LC will focus campaigning over the next few years, that may include a broader coalition with other cities.
+(A shared London narrative Lobbying for London A fair share of funding for Londoners) - Agree priority taxes/financial freedoms Autumn 2022 Executive and Leaders' Committee to consider options regarding tax devolution and freedoms, flexibilities on which LC will focus campaigning over the next few years, that may include a broader coalition with other cities.
 This will also consider reconstituting the London business rates pool.
-(A vision for greater financial autonomy; A shared London narrative Devolution and levelling up) - Devolution proposals developed Autumn 2022 a platform for an ambitious devolution deal to be agreed between central and London government (boroughs and the Mayor) that enhances London government's ability to deliver improved, targeted employment and skills services that address inequalities and provides better services for Londoners and employers.
-(Devolution and levelling up London Councils is a trusted partner; A vision for greater financial autonomy)
+(A vision for greater financial autonomy A shared London narrative Greater devolution and levelling up) - Devolution proposals developed Autumn 2022 a platform for an ambitious devolution deal to be agreed between central and London government (boroughs and the Mayor) that enhances London government's ability to deliver improved, targeted employment and skills services that address inequalities and provides better services for Londoners and employers.
+(Greater devolution and levelling up London Councils is a trusted partner A vision for greater financial autonomy)